Music Theory Exam

 Special equipment and procedures

-Beginning with the spring 2016 AP Music Theory exam, students’ sight-singing responses that are recorded digitally (for example, on a computer or using language lab technology) will be submitted via an online application that replaces CD submission.
+Beginning with the spring 2016 AP Music Theory Exam, students’ sight-singing responses that are recorded digitally (for example, on a computer or in a digital language lab) will be submitted using the new Digital Audio Submission (DAS) portal, which replaces CD submission.
 Cassette tapes will continue to be an option for submitting sight-singing responses.
-You will need to choose in the AP Ordering system, your preferred method for submission of student responses.
+You will need to choose in the AP Ordering system your preferred method for submission of student responses.
 There are no changes to the AP Music Theory course or exam.
 Please review the Digital Audio Response & Submission FAQ for additional information and consult with your AP Music Theory teacher to decide on the best option for your school.
 Refer to the AP Coordinator's Manual for full instructions and procedures for preparing for and administering the AP Music Theory Exam.
 The AP Music Theory Exam is similar in format to the AP Exams in world languages and requires the use of master CDs for playback and requires the recording of student audio responses.